scrapinghub/web-poet/docs/intro/overrides.rst

 --------------------------------------------------------

-You might've observed from the previous section that retrieving the list of all :class:`~.OverrideRule` from two different external packages may result in a conflict.
+You might've observed from the previous section that retrieving the list of all :class:`~.ApplyRule` from two different external packages may result in a conflict.

 We can take a look at the rules for **#2** and **#3** when we were importing all